The Nebraska State Council for the Social Studies

 NEBRASKA STUDIES

 It's here!
-Fourth grade teachers: Your ESU will be sending out the NEW 3rd Edition of the Student Atlas of Nebraska for you and each of your students.
+Fourth grade teachers: If you did not receive a classroom set of the Student Atlas of Nebraska (3rd Edition) for you and each of your students, please contact your ESU.

 **Download the Teacher's Guide and accompanying lesson plans here.**